discoverrange/gcp_scripts/README.md

 # gcp_ssh

+GCP Cloud

-Using this script we will be able to execute commands remotely for n number of linux instances present in a project.
+Using this script we will be able to execute commands remotely for n number of running linux instances present in a GCP project
+This script will skip to execute commands in terminated instances.